harikrishnan94/cxx-compiler-explorer/README.md

 Run `compilerexplorer.disassOutput` from Command palette.
 Disassembly will be shown in a new column.

-Run `compilerexplorer.disassOutputWithExtraArgs` from Command palette to use add extra compile options.
+Run `compilerexplorer.disassOutputWithCustomCommand` from Command palette to use edit compile command.

 ## Requirements